arismag/rtl-toggle/README.md

  ## TODO

  - Some sites set the `dir` attribute on the `<body>` tag, so a condition should also be added for this case.

+# SUPPORT

+If you enjoy my work and want to support what I do, feel free to buy me a coffee!
+Every cup fuels my passion for crafting seamless web experiences and exploring new musical frontiers. ☕🎵
+👉 Buy Me a Coffee at https://buymeacoffee.com/arismag